testground/testground/.github/ISSUE_TEMPLATE/DOCS.md

 <!--Describe the documentation issue.-->

-## What defines this endeavour to be complete?
+## What defines this endeavor to be complete?

 <!--Create a check list of what you expect to see as part of delivering on the ask--